open-contracting-extensions/ocds_process_title_extension/README.md

 These will often be used to provide a human-readable summary of information that is provided elsewhere in the OCDS document as structured data.

-Publishers using these fields should be aware that not all applications will display their contents, and so key information for understanding the nature of the contracting process should generally **also** be provided using core OCDS fields.
+Publishers using these fields ought to be aware that not all applications will display their contents, and so key information for understanding the nature of the contracting process ought to also be provided using core OCDS fields.

 ## Example